 Take everyday precautions:

-- Avoid close contact with people who are sick or who have travelled to countries that are considered as high and middle risk
+- Avoid close contact with people who are sick or who have traveled to countries that are considered a high and middle risk

 - Wash your hands often